The place for fixies and other rides without gears

 I expect to get the big order delivered to my on Monday or Tuesday as according to the online tracking system it left the UK Wednesday evening.

 Pretty boring post but I wanted to ensure anyone following this that I had not forgotten about it!

 Anyway, that must p!ss you off totally.
 I've never gone ahead with a back order, and been lucky, 'cause I know I'd be really annoyed if I got half the goodies.

-What really got to me and lead me to call the customer service line based in the UK was the webpage said the item was in stock and ready to showtime, hence why I ordered from them.
+What really got to me and lead me to call the customer service line based in the UK was the webpage said the item was in stock and ready to !!
+BAN ME NOW FOR SWEARING !!, hence why I ordered from them.
 I only found out it was going to be a back order when I rang them asking why I have half of my stuff...
 "Oh sorry, the webpage is not live with its stock levels" was the reply I got.